 (A list of parishes with their updated status can be found on the Parish Status List page.)

 The mergers of St. Thomas of St. Thomas with St. Anne of LeSueur; St. Andrew with Maternity of the Blessed Virgin, both in Saint Paul; St. Francis de Sales with St. James, both also in Saint Paul; and the merger of St. Benedict, St. John the Evangelist, St. Joseph, and St. Scholastica with St. Wenceslaus, all in the New Prague area, were made official on January 1, 2011.
 The mergers of St. Augustine with Holy Trinity in South Saint Paul and St. Thomas the Apostle with Blessed Sacrament in Saint Paul took effect on July 1, 2011.
 On January 1, 2012, the following parishes merged: Most Holy Trinity in Saint Louis Park and Our Lady of Grace in Edina; St. Austin and St. Bridget in Minneapolis; and St. Vincent de Paul and the Cathedral of St. Paul in Saint Paul.
 On July 1, 2012, the following mergers became official: St. John the Baptist in Hugo and St. Genevieve in Centerville; St. Canice in Kilkenny and Most Holy Redeemer in Montgomery; and Visitation and Annunciation, both in Minneapolis.
+On July 1, 2013, the follow mergers took effect: St John and St. Pascal Baylon, both in Saint Paul; Holy Trinity, St. Columbkill and St. Mary, all in the Goodhue area; and Holy Cross, St. Anthony of Padua, St. Clement and St. Hedwig, all in Minneapolis.

 Archdiocesan staff members are working with pastors, lay leaders and parishioners during this time of transition.
-The Office of Parish Services has provided ongoing information and assistance to pastors and other parish leaders involved in mergers, clusters and structured collaboration.
-The Office of Parish Services has also facilitated discussions among parishioners at merged parishes to foster community.
+The Office of Parish and Clergy Services has provided ongoing information and assistance to pastors and other parish leaders involved in mergers, clusters and structured collaboration.
+The Office of Parish and Clergy Services has also facilitated discussions among parishioners at merged parishes to foster community.
 In addition, the Archdiocese has provided communications, legal, worship and other support to help promote successful transitions.

-School strategic planning continues on two tracks: one broad and strategic and the other school/region-specific.
-At the strategic level, the Catholic Schools Commission reviewed information from stakeholders from across the Archdiocese, data gathered by the Strategic Planning Task Force, recommendations from consultants from the University of Notre Dame and successful initiatives in dioceses across the country to make recommendations to the Archbishop in four areas aimed at strengthening Catholic schools.
-In August 2011, the Archbishop announced a comprehensive slate of initiatives in the areas of educational excellence, school governance, marketing and enrollment management and funding and finance to strengthen the presence of Catholic school education in our community for this generation of families and those to come.
-In September 2011, the Archbishop established the Archdiocesan Catholic Schools Advisory Council to provide counsel and guidance in the implementation of the initiatives.
+School strategic planning took place on two tracks: one broad and strategic and the other school/region-specific.
+At the strategic level, the Catholic Schools Commission reviewed information from stakeholders from across the Archdiocese, data gathered by the 2009-2010 Strategic Planning Task Force, recommendations from consultants from the University of Notre Dame and successful initiatives in dioceses across the country to make recommendations to the Archbishop in four areas aimed at strengthening Catholic schools.
+In August 2011, Archbishop Nienstedt announced a comprehensive slate of initiatives in the areas of educational excellence, school governance, marketing and enrollment management and funding and finance to strengthen the presence of Catholic school education in our community for this generation of families and those to come.
+In September 2011, Archbishop Nienstedt established the Archdiocesan Catholic Schools Advisory Council to provide counsel and guidance in the implementation of the initiatives.

 The changes at individual schools resulting from these review and collaboration processes, while ultimately local decisions, are part of an overarching strategy for strengthening Catholic schools in our area, so that all families who desire a Catholic school education for their children may access such an education.
 The Archdiocese has worked with and will continue to work with parish and school leaders to connect them with experts who can provide financial, demographic and other analysis to ensure the best possible decisions are made regarding future school sustainability.